Bank Credit Supply and Firm Innovation Behavior in the Financial Crisis (with Kornelius Kraft), Journal of Banking and Finance, 2020, 121, 105961.

 Digital divide, Knowledge and InnovationsJournal of Information, Information Technology, and Organizations, Vol. 8, 2013, pp. 1-24.

-Strategic Non-Disclosure in Patents (with Alexandra Zaby and Diana Heger ) (Working paper version)
+Strategic Non-Disclosure in Patents (with Alexandra Zaby and Diana Heger ) (Working paper version, new version coming soon)

 Patent law requires the full, clear, and concise disclosure of an invention in exchange for the protection of the intellectual property.
 This paper presents a theoretical analysis of the strategic motives to limit knowledge disclosure in patents and how this affects follow-on innovation.
 Using USPTO patent examination data we use Office actions associated with insufficient disclosure to investigate whether and how the modification of a patent specification in the course of examination impacts follow-on innovation.
 We find that inventors “game the system” using strategic non-disclosure as a means to reduce follow-on innovation.

 Do Managerial Incentives Facilitate Anti-Competitive Behavior?
-Evidence from Collusion (with Anja Rösner) (Available upon request)
+Evidence from Collusion (with Anja Rösner) (Working paper version)

-We investigate the impact of management incentives on anti-competitive behavior.
-This is of particular importance as the manager acts on behalf of the owner and determines the firm strategy.
+We investigate the relationship between management incentives and collusion.
+This is particularly important as the manager acts on behalf of the owner and determines the firm strategy.
 Compensation schemes, intended to overcome the principle-agent problem between shareholders and managers, generally determine their managerial actions.
-Thus, by aligning managers’ interests with those of the firm’s shareholders, the design of their contract could foster their incentive for anti-competitive behavior, like collusion.
-Within a theoretical framework, we predict that compensation schemes emphasizing long-term remuneration facilitate and stabilize collusion.
-Our empirical analysis is based on a combination of firm, manager, and cartel data, to identify managers' remuneration schemes and cartels within the United States.
+While this is beneficial by aligning managers’ interests with those of the firm’s shareholders, the means to achieve this goal could be detrimental from a social welfare perspective.
+Our empirical analysis is based on a combination of firm, manager, and cartel data to identify managers' remuneration schemes and cartels within the United States.
 We show that a higher degree of managers' long-term incentives indeed facilitates and stabilizes collusion.
 Further analyzing the remuneration schemes of various management positions, we find that the impact is particularly pronounced for non-CEOs and CFOs.
-Additional results imply that firms run by overconfident or risk-taking managers are more likely to behave anti-competitive.
+Additional results imply that firms run by managers with a higher share of equity compensation or more equity-based risk-taking incentives are more likely to behave anti-competitive.

 The Impact of a New Workplace Technology on Employees (with Alexander Lammers) (Available upon request)